AswinBahulayan/CodingAssignmentTestVagrant/README.md

             java
                 com.coding.assignment
                     RecentlyPlayedSongsTest
-**The test can be run with Junit test.Right-click the RecentlyPlayedSongsTest class and click run as Junit test**
+**The test can be run with Junit test.Right-click the RecentlyPlayedSongsTest class and click run as Junit test from any IDE**